OmniLlama/LAB-Assist/README.md

   - Eventually creating more diverse and unique melodic interactions for longer/divergent input sequences, including different cadences/key shifts for branching input options (particularly in regard to fighting games and their combo systems)
   - Implementing input 'Rehearsal' AKA matching the playback and subsequent feedback
 - Fully implementing the database component and a proper interface for searching, tagging and loading different combos / inputs

+### Current Speculative Upgrades
+- Looking into an Electron-based desktop app version to be upgraded in sync with the web app (as much as possible)
+  -  Would make overlaying and syncing with other desktop apps natively much easier, for feature testing purposes
+  -  Overlay would be initially focused on displaying a universal input history, but would eventually include live controller overlays along with different rehearsal prompt types once rehearsal is fully implemented